-To ensure equal opportunities for all to succeed at the highest level possible, striving to remove barriers to access and participation in learning and wider activities and working to eliminate variations in outcomes for different groups.
-Effective practices and policies are in place to deal with incidents of prejudice, harassment and bullying, which are reported to Governors and the Local Authority as appropriate.
+Ensuring equal opportunities for all to succeed at the highest level possible, striving to remove barriers to access and participation in learning and wider activities, and working to eliminate variations in outcomes for different groups.
+Effective practices and policies are in place to deal with incidents of prejudice, harassment and bullying, which are reported to governors and the Diocesan MAT as appropriate.

-Engagement and extended services
+4.3 Engagement and extended services

-To provide reasonable means for children, young people, their friends and families to interact with people from different backgrounds and build positive relations: including links with different schools and communities and the provision of extended services with opportunities for pupils, families and the wider community to take part in activities and receive services which build positive interaction and achievement for all groups.
+To provide reasonable means for children, their friends and families to interact with people from different backgrounds and build positive relations, including:

+- links with different schools and communities - provision of extended services with opportunities for pupils, families and the wider community to take part in activities and receive services which build positive interaction and achievement for all groups.

 Links and opportunities will be extended to parents/carers through curriculum evenings and family liaison work, reaching parents who may need additional support and advice.
-We will continue to engage with parents through as many different means as possible e.g. face to face, Parentmail, regular newsletters, Facebook, Instagram, online surveys etc. and look for further mediums for engagement.
-The school will monitor parent engagement with these mediums and consider and investigate any further steps necessary, such as the possibility of providing information in other languages if required.
+We will continue to engage with parents through as many different means as possible e.g. face-to-face, Bromcom, regular newsletters, social media, online surveys etc., and we will look for further ways of engagement.
+The school will monitor parental engagement and consider and investigate any further steps required, such as providing information in other languages if required.